‘British’ represents quality

 Be Visible on Baidu, the largest Chinese Search Engine.

 The next step is to make the website visible on Baidu.
 You need to appear based on certain keyword searches in English and Mandarin Characters such as ‘British Fashion’ or ‘British Brand’.
 The most effective way to generate leads is to be ranked highly in the natural search results.
-This is achieved through creating quality Chinese content, having backlinks, references and quality website audit.
+This is achieved by creating quality Chinese content, having backlinks, references and quality website audit.

 Paid advertising links (PPC) and banner ads are also effective, especially for market entry.
 A combination of the two approaches works best but the highest quality consumer leads always come from the natural search results.